Synthird/trigonometric-reciprocal-identities/java/README.md

 You can access the trigReciprocal class in the [src folder](src) or by [clicking here](src/TrigReciprocal.java).

 > [!IMPORTANT]
-> The trigReciprocal class must be inside your project before any methods can be used.
+> The trigReciprocal class must be inside your project before any of its methods can be used.

 ```Java
 // One way of getting the trigReciprocal class inside your project.
 This requires the class to be in the same folder as the file using this code.